DimaBobyr/0g-doc/docs/build-with-0g/compute-network/sdk.md

 import { createZGServingNetworkBroker } from "@0glabs/0g-serving-broker";

 /**
- * createZGServingNetworkBroker is used to initialize ZGServingUserBroker *
+ * 'createZGServingNetworkBroker' is used to initialize ZGServingUserBroker *
  * @param signer - A signer that implements the 'JsonRpcSigner' or 'Wallet' interface from the ethers package.
  * @param contractAddress - 0G Serving contract address, use default address if not provided.